PaPeK/swarm-variable-speed/README.md

 ## User Agreement

-By downloading SDE_burst_coast you agree with the following points: SDE_burst_coast is provided without any warranty or conditions of any kind.
-We assume no responsibility for errors or omissions in the results and interpretations following from application of SDE_burst_coast.
+By downloading PredatorPrey you agree with the following points: PredatorPrey is provided without any warranty or conditions of any kind.
+We assume no responsibility for errors or omissions in the results and interpretations following from application of PredatorPrey.

 ## License